The Album (Blackpink album): Background and development

-On May 4, 2020, it was reported that the group had finished recording their new album and were scheduling to shoot a music video later that month.
+On May 4, 2020, it was reported that the group had finished recording their new album and were scheduled to shoot a music video later that month.
 On May 18, the group's Korean label, YG Entertainment, shared an update on the project, which was originally teased for June.
 The label revealed that more than ten songs were recorded for the album.

 On June 7, YG Entertainment released a prologue of Blackpink's newest reality show, 24/365 with Blackpink, ahead of its launch on YouTube.
 The show documented the group's comeback while also sharing details of their lives through vlogs.
 On June 10, YG posted the teaser poster to the pre-release single on numerous social media platforms, revealing the date for the single's launch to be June 26.
 Starting on June 15, a series of teasers were posted every day on the group's official social media accounts with the featured single revealed as "How You Like That" on June 17.
 The music video teaser was released on June 24.

 On July 23, YG Entertainment released a teaser poster for a new collaboration single between the group and a then-unconfirmed artist, set to be released in August.
 On July 28, the band announced that the album would be titled The Album and that it would be released on October 2, 2020.
 On August 12, 2020, the unconfirmed artist was revealed to be American singer-songwriter Selena Gomez.
 On August 21, 2020, it was revealed that the title of the collaboration would be "Ice Cream".
 On August 27, 2020, Blackpink released a teaser for the music video for "Ice Cream".